3 Routines and Procedures for Kindergarten You Must Teach First

 From Blueprint to Reality (Without the Burnout)

-If you’re reading this and thinking, “This is great, but I don’t have 10+ hours to make all these slides,” I’ve got you.
+If you’re reading this and thinking, “This is great, but I don’t have time to create all of these materials,” I’ve got you.

 Save These Tips for a Chaos-Free First Month